 During the month of October, all members are authorized to wear the newly designed pink LAFD shirt while on duty to support Breast Cancer Awareness.
-By this very public display, LAFD firefighters and paramedics can help to raise public awareness of this devastating disease.
-We hope as many of you as possible will the pink t-shirt.
+By this very public display, LAFD Firefighters and Paramedics can help to raise public awareness of this devastating disease.
+We hope as many of you as possible will wear the pink T-shirt.

 Breast Cancer Facts to Consider:

 - Breast Cancer incidents in LA County are three times higher that that of the next leading cancer

 - Second leading cause of mortality among Caucasian, African American, and Asian/Pacific Islander females